namrataacharya/Brick-Breaker-Cpp/README.md

 # Brick Breaker

-_The goal of this game is to destroy all of the bricks on the screen using the arrow keys to control the paddle.The difficulty of the game increases as more bricks are destroyed.
+_The goal of this game is to destroy all of the bricks on the screen using the arrow keys to control the paddle.
+The difficulty of the game increases as more bricks are destroyed.
 Bricks have varying strengths._

 **RULES:**